www.handicapmd.com - HandicapMD

 How is Placenta Previa Diagnosed?

-Treatment for Placenta Previa
+Treatment for PP

 1. Monitoring and Bed Rest: If the bleeding is mild, the patient may be advised to rest and avoid activities that could trigger bleeding, such as intercourse or heavy lifting.
 Bed rest may be recommended to reduce the risk of further bleeding.